lue-bird/elm-language-server-rs/README.md

   There must surely be a better way, right?
 - It is possible that an elm module belongs to multiple projects when source directory paths overlap between projects.
 This throws a wrench in pretty much all existing code (likely internal document source desync and a more limited lsp feature range in one of the containing projects).
   This situation is, I assume, fixable by special-casing their storage and handling but it would require a _lot_ of work
-- if your workspace has a lot of contained elm projects (and or a lot a lot of dependencies), initializing the LSP might take time in a way that you notice.
-  A nice solution might be to only parse module headers at first, then parse each module in full in different threads

 ## editor setups
 feel free to contribute, as I only use vscodium